 (4) The original and amended positions of the marks must be clearly recorded in the field record and a full report on the positions of those marks must be forwarded to the Surveyor General within 3 months after completion of the new survey.

-[Regulation 25 amended in Gazette 26 Jul 2013 p.
+[Regulation 25 amended: Gazette 26 Jul 2013 p.
 3464-5.]

 25A.
 Certificates relating to re-establishment surveys

-(1) If a survey is an authorised survey referred to in paragraph (c) of the definition of “Authorised Survey” in section 3(1) of the Act, the surveyor carrying out that survey shall within 30 days after its completion give to the registered proprietor of the land surveyed and the client of that surveyor copies of a certificate in the form in the Table to this subregulation.
+(1) If a survey is an authorised survey referred to in paragraph (c) of the definition of authorised survey in section 3(1) of the Act, the surveyor carrying out that survey shall within 30 days after its completion give to the registered proprietor of the land surveyed and the client of that surveyor copies of a certificate in the form in the Table to this subregulation.

 Table